Grand Duchess Anastasia Nikolaevna of Russia: Appearance and personality

 Anastasia was short and inclined to be chubby, and she had blue eyes and blonde hair.
 Baroness Sophie Buxhoeveden, her mother's lady-in-waiting, reflected that "her features were regular and finely cut.
 She had fair hair, fine eyes, with impish laughter in their depths, and dark eyebrows that nearly met."
-Buxhoeveden believed that Anastasia resembled her mother, saying that she "was more like her mother's than her father's family."
+Buxhoeveden believed that Anastasia resembled her mother, saying that she "was more like her mother's than her father's family.
+She was rather short even at seventeen, and was, then decidedly fat, but it was the fatness of youth.
+She would have outgrown it, as had her sister Marie."

 Anastasia was a vivacious and energetic child.
 Margaretta Eagar, a governess to the four grand duchesses, said one person commented that the toddler Anastasia had the greatest personal charm of any child she had ever seen.

 While often described as gifted and bright, she was never interested in the restrictions of the school room, according to her tutors Pierre Gilliard and Sydney Gibbes.
 Gibbes, Gilliard, and ladies-in-waiting Lili Dehn and Anna Vyrubova described Anastasia as lively, mischievous, and a gifted actress.
 Her sharp, witty remarks sometimes hit sensitive spots.
+However, she was also very amusing: "Even as a baby she had entertained grave old men, who were her neighbors at table, with her astonishing remarks."